For many, registering a domain name is the start of an exciting business venture, or at the very least an early step to getting a website online.

 There’s a tonne of stuff to plan and consider during the early stages of getting a site and/or business off the ground, so much so it can be a bit bewildering.

-That is where this guide will come in handy.
+So if you’re thinking “I have a domain, now what?” you’ll find this guide handy.
 We’ve written a checklist of the ten most vital things you’ll need to get done after your registration is complete.

 - 1 Secure your business name at companies house